-Today was another crazy one.
+Today, heading out of the Grand Canyon, was another crazy one.
 This trail!

 Last night, while I was in my tent, a man called out, asking if I needed water, as he had extra.
 It was my old friend Golden, who had decided to hike up to the North Rim and back, finishing his journey in Tusayan.
 He didn’t fancy walking on Hwy.
 67, which hikers are doing now since the trail is under several feet of snow on the North Rim, and he proclaimed he had nothing to prove.
 I thanked him, but did not need water.
 It was nice to see him again.